KandarianDemon/Smoothed-Particle-Hydrodynamics-in-Unity3D/README.md

  ## Results thus far

  <p align="justify"> Currently we managed a basic interactive implementation of the SPH algorithm in Unity3D using ComputeShaders and GPU processing.
-It is still a little buggy, yet the domain can be moved, rotated, squished or made larger with the fluid behaving accordingly.</p>
+It is still a little buggy, yet the domain can be moved, rotated, squished or made larger with the fluid behaving accordingly.

+ In the following images you can see it in action.
+The animations you see are not pre-rendered but captured in real-time on a Windows PC and a Nvidia GeForce RTX 2080 GPU</p>

  <p float="left">
  <img src="/images/sph_1-ezgif.com-video-to-gif-converter.gif"/>